Rutgers hosts Martinelli and Northwestern - WTOP News

 Piscataway, New Jersey; Sunday, 5 p.m.
 EST

-BOTTOM LINE: Northwestern takes on Rutgers after Nick Martinelli scored 28 points in Northwestern’s 76-66 loss to the Michigan State Spartans.
+BOTTOM LINE: Northwestern faces Rutgers after Nick Martinelli scored 28 points in Northwestern’s 76-66 loss to the Michigan State Spartans.

 The Scarlet Knights have gone 7-3 at home.
-Rutgers has a 3-8 record against opponents above .500.

-The Wildcats are 0-4 against conference opponents.
-Northwestern has a 2-1 record in one-possession games.

-Rutgers is shooting 40.3% from the field this season, 1.4 percentage points lower than the 41.7% Northwestern allows to opponents.
-Northwestern scores 6.3 more points per game (79.4) than Rutgers allows to opponents (73.1).
+Rutgers ranks seventh in the Big Ten with 10.9 offensive rebounds per game led by Emmanuel Ogbole averaging 3.1.

+The Wildcats are 0-4 in Big Ten play.
+Northwestern scores 79.4 points while outscoring opponents by 8.6 points per game.

+Rutgers averages 69.3 points per game, 1.5 fewer points than the 70.8 Northwestern allows.
+Northwestern averages 6.2 made 3-pointers per game this season, 2.1 fewer made shots on average than the 8.3 per game Rutgers allows.

+The Scarlet Knights and Wildcats face off Sunday for the first time in conference play this season.

-TOP PERFORMERS: Harun Zrno averages 1.4 made 3-pointers per game for the Scarlet Knights, scoring 6.4 points while shooting 32.4% from beyond the arc.
-Tariq Francis is shooting 45.5% and averaging 14.7 points over the past 10 games.
+TOP PERFORMERS: Tariq Francis is averaging 14.4 points for the Scarlet Knights.
+Dylan Grant is averaging 11.6 points over the last 10 games.

-Martinelli is shooting 51.4% from beyond the arc with 1.3 made 3-pointers per game for the Wildcats, while averaging 23.4 points and 6.4 rebounds.
-Arrinten Page is averaging 11.3 points over the past 10 games.
+Martinelli averages 1.3 made 3-pointers per game for the Wildcats, scoring 23.4 points while shooting 51.4% from beyond the arc.
+Arrinten Page is averaging 11.3 points over the last 10 games.

 LAST 10 GAMES: Scarlet Knights: 4-6, averaging 67.8 points, 30.2 rebounds, 9.9 assists, 7.3 steals and 3.3 blocks per game while shooting 39.0% from the field.
 Their opponents have averaged 76.1 points per game.